 A highlight of his career during this time was the romantic comedy Coming to America (1988), co-starring Arsenio Hall.
-In the film, both Murphy and Hall were able to demonstrate their comedic versatility by playing multiple characters within the film.
+In the film, both Murphy and Hall were able to demonstrate their comedic versatility by playing multiple characters.
 Audiences loved Murphy's performances and the movie became a box-office smash, grossing more than $128 million in the U.S. alone.

 In 1990, Murphy starred in a sequel to 48 Hours, titled Another 48 Hours.
 The second film did not perform to the same standards as the first, and Murphy decided to take a break from the Hollywood scene.

-He returned in 1992 as a smooth, impeccably dressed bachelor in the film Boomerang, co-starring Halle Berry.
+He returned in 1992 as a smooth, impeccably dressed bachelor in Boomerang, co-starring Halle Berry.
 The film met mixed reviews, but many critics found Murphy's performance as a romantic lead a step in the right direction.
 He followed the success of the film with Beverly Hills Cop III (1994) and Vampire in Brooklyn (1995), both low performers at the box office.

 'The Nutty Professor'

 In 1996, Murphy rediscovered his love for over-the-top comedic invention in a hit remake of the Jerry Lewis film The Nutty Professor.
 Murphy earned a Golden Globe nomination and an Academy of Science Fiction, Fantasy & Horror Films Award for his role in the film.

 In May of 1997, Murphy earned some unfortunate publicity when he was discovered by L.A. police with a transsexual prostitute.
 He claimed he was merely trying to give the prostitute a ride.
 The incident made him the target of jokes nonetheless.

 'Mulan,' 'Doctor Doolittle' and 'Bowfinger'